-- In a small saucepan over medium low heat, combine milk, sour cream (or gr yogurt), sugar and butter.
+- In a small saucepan over medium low heat, combine milk, sour cream (or gr yogurt), sugar, butter and salt.
 Melt ingredients together, stirring often, until mixture heats to 115° F (a candy thermometer works best).
 Remove from heat.

 - Turn mixer to low speed, and slowly add milk mixture and egg to flour and yeast until dough begins to form.

 - Switch to the hook attachment on the standing mixer, and mix dough on medium speed for approximately 4-5 minutes, until the dough is elastic and no longer sticking to sides of the bowl.

 - Spray nonstick cooking spray into a large bowl, and place dough into bowl, flipping it once or twice to cover it with nonstick spray.
 Cover bowl with a kitchen towel, and place in a warm place, allowing dough to rest and rise for 1 hour 30 minutes – 2 hours.
 Dough should double in size.

 - After dough has doubled in size, punch the dough down into the bowl (just once with a close fist).
 Remove the dough from the bowl, and place it onto a lightly floured surface.

 - Delicately roll the dough into a rectangular 12″X14″ shape.
 (Try not to overwork/press down too hard on the dough with rolling pin – we want fluffy cinnamon buns!)
 Use an offset or regular spatula to spread the 1/2 c softened unsalted butter evenly on the dough.